MatthewAThomas/Microcoded-CPU-Simulator/README.md

-# Microcoded RISC-V CPU Simulator
+## Microcoded RISC-V CPU Emulator

-This project is an attempt to create a simulator of the microcoded, single-databus, 32-bit RISC-V CPU introduced in UC Berkeley's Introduction to Computer Architecture course (CS 152).
-This simulator abstracts at the functional unit level, and should be cycle accurate.
+This project is an attempt to create an emulator of the microcoded, single-databus, 32-bit RISC-V CPU introduced in UC Berkeley's Introduction to Computer Architecture course (CS 152).
+This emulator abstracts at the functional unit level, and should be cycle accurate.
 More info about this CPU can be found here: https://inst.eecs.berkeley.edu/~cs152/sp24/assets/homeworks/hw01-handout.pdf

 Current Approach (5/22/24):

+# The Emulator's Parts
-Create submodule for each 'functional unit' (registers, ALU, etc) and 'connection' (signals, buses).
+There is a submodule for each 'functional unit' (registers, ALU, etc) and 'connection' (signals, buses).

 - bus submodule
     - databus submodule: a signed 32 bit number